damienjustet/React-Application-Project/shoots-react/shoots-dashboard/README.md

 ## 🤝 Contribution

 Shoots! is in active development.
-Contributions, feedback, and ideas are welcome — especially around:
+Feedback, and ideas are welcome — especially around:
 - UI/UX improvements
 - Charting and visualization
 - Modular widget design
 - Secure fintech integrations

+To submit feedback, email: d.anta.justet@gmail.com
 ---

 ## 📜 License

-MIT License — free to use, modify, and distribute.
+All rights reserved.
+Shoots! is proprietary software owned and developed by Damien Anta Justet.
+No part of this project may be copied, modified, or distributed without explicit written permission.